Saving the Ocean: Tips for Pollution Prevention

-Oceans help combat climate change by absorbing over 90% of the heat and 30% of the CO2 produced by pollution, according to the Ocean Conservancy.
+Oceans help combat climate change by absorbing over 90% of the heat and 30% of the CO2 produced by pollution.
 Yet the ocean can absorb less and less of these harmful greenhouse gasses as it heats up—meaning climate change is becoming a real problem.
 If we don’t take action now to help protect our oceans, the damage to one of our world’s most diverse and mysterious ecosystems and fish populations could become permanent.
 If you’re on the search for ways to get involved now, we have discovered three actionable ways you can help protect the ocean carbon footprint and prevent pollution.

 Start a fundraiser

-• Helping climate change will help our oceans, too.
-Harmful algal blooms are the result of rising ocean temperature and CO2 carbon footprint concentration, causing dead zones in the aquatic fish ecosystem, and severe illness in the life of humans.
+8. Helping climate change will help our oceans, too.
+Harmful algal blooms are the result of rising ocean temperature and CO2 carbon footprint concentration, causing dead zones in the aquatic fish ecosystem, and severe illnesses that can affect humans.

 Ocean pollution solutions